Greece

 Examines the availability and sources of disaggregated population data on statelessness.
 Provides recent figures and assesses reliability of measures countries have in place to count stateless persons, including in the census, population registries, and migration databases.
 Notes whether statelessness has been mapped in the country and whether there are sufficient measures in place to count stateless persons in detention.

 There is a lack of comprehensive data on the stateless population in Greece.
 The last census in 2011 reported data under the category 'stateless or with unspecified nationality'.
 There are some sources of disaggregated data, which either include a category of ‘stateless’ or potentially overlapping categories, such as ‘unknown citizenship’ or ‘Palestinian’.
-These include data sets held by the Greek Asylum Service, Hellenic Police, Hellenic Coastguard, and Ministry of Migration Policy.
+Data is held by several authorities, including the Hellenic Police and the Ministry of Migration and Asylum.
 However, there is no standardised system or guidance for identifying and registering statelessness, so available data is unreliable and statelessness very likely underreported.
 No data is published on the nationality status of people in immigration detention.

 • Statelessness has not been comprehensively mapped in the Greek context.

-• The last (2011) National Population Census reported that there were 4,825 people who were ‘stateless or with unspecified nationality’ in Greece.
+• The last National Population Census in 2011 reported that there were 4,825 people who were ‘stateless or with unspecified nationality’ in Greece.
+The census conducted in 2021 also allowed people to identify as “without citizenship” or “undetermined citizenship”, but the temporary results do not include information about the number of stateless persons and the final results are not yet published.

 • Greek authorities use overlapping categories such as ‘unknown citizenship’, ‘undetermined citizenship’, and ‘stateless’.

-• There are other sources of disaggregated data, which either include a category of ‘stateless’ or potentially overlapping categories, such as ‘Palestinian’ or ‘West Sahara’, including Greek Asylum Service statistics; the Appeals Authority for asylum applications; Hellenic Police data on irregular migration; Ministry of Migration Policy data on legal migration; National Centre for Social Solidarity data on unaccompanied minors; Ministry of Citizen Protection data on deportation and returns; and UNHCR data on sea arrivals.
+• There are other sources of disaggregated data, which either include a category of ‘stateless’ or potentially overlapping categories, such as ‘Palestinian’ or ‘West Sahara’, including statistics from the Ministry of Migration and Asylum (previously Ministry of Migration Policy); the Appeals Authority for asylum applications; Hellenic Police data on irregular migration; National Centre for Social Solidarity data on unaccompanied minors; Ministry of Citizen Protection data on deportation and returns; and UNHCR data on sea arrivals.

-• There is no common system or guidance for identifying and registering the nationality of third country nationals in Greece, so available data on the stateless population is unreliable and very likely underreported.
+• There is no common system or guidance for identifying and registering the nationality of non-Greek nationals in Greece, so available data on the stateless population is unreliable and very likely underreported.

 • The Hellenic Police gathers data on the nationality of detainees, including on people with unknown nationality, but these figures are not published.

-• According to data provided by the Hellenic Police, people registered under the category ‘registered deportations/returns with detention’ in 2019 included: 31 ‘people with unknown nationality’, 92 ‘people with no country (including stateless)’, 1 ‘person with unclear nationality’, 2,731 ‘Palestinians’, and 2 ‘people from Western Sahara’.
+• According to data provided by the Hellenic Police, people registered under the category ‘registered deportations/returns with detention’ in 2021 included: 4 ‘people with no country (§1 Convention 1954)’, 442 ‘Palestinians’, and 1 person from Western Sahara.

 Statelessness Determination and Status